 In this section, we study how much posterior mass is covered by BITS under different choices of $\lambda$ and stopping criteria.
-We consider our numerical study in the context of seven simulation models described below.
-For these examples \ref{sec:ind}--\ref{sec:sparsefac}, the rows of $X$ are generated from multivariate normal distributions with mean zero and different covariance matrices.
+We consider our numerical study in the context of eight simulation models described below.
+For these examples \ref{case:ind}--\ref{case:spurious}, the rows of $X$ are generated from multivariate normal distributions with mean zero and different covariance matrices.
 In all settings except \ref{case:sparsefac}, the true model is taken to be $t=\{1,2,\ldots,9\}.$ For $i\in t$ $\beta_i$'s $\stackrel{iid}{\sim} {\cal N}(0,\sigma^2/\lambda_0)$ where $\sigma^2 = \lambda_0 = 1;$ $\beta_i = 0$ for $i \ne t.$